loomio/loomio_help/content/user_manual/groups/membership/index.md

 You can also make people coordinators or set their title (eg, "IT Support") within the group before they accept their invitation.

 ### Cancelling invitations
 If you entered the wrong email address, or have changed your mind about inviting someone, you can cancel an invitation from the Members tab on your Group page.
 Select **Cancel Invitation** from the same drop down (**⋮**) as demonstrated [just above](/#managing-invitations).
+To cancel invitations shared by **reusable invitation link**…

+### Reset invitation link

+To cancel your previous invitation link and generate a new one, click **Share** and then **Reset**.
+This will disallow any further people from joining using that previous link.
+You can share the new [reusable invitation link](#inviting-people) as before.

 ## Managing memberships
 ![](remove_from_group.png)